Devon Archer: Oglala tribe fraud

 In 2015, Archer and his associates, including Jason Galanis and his father, John, urged the Oglala Nation, a Native American tribe in South Dakota, to issue $60 million of bonds.
 They used the funds from the bond sale for themselves, instead of investing the money for the benefit of the Oglala community.
 Archer illegally transferred $20 million of the proceeds through his real estate company, Rosemont Seneca "to satisfy the net capital requirements of two other Archer-controlled companies".

 A federal jury in Manhattan convicted Archer of securities fraud in 2018.
 In 2019, U.S. District Judge Ronnie Abrams overturned the verdict and ordered a new trial for Archer.
 In October 2020, federal prosecutors appealed Abrams' decision to a three-judge panel of the U.S. Court of Appeals for the Second Circuit which ordered that Archer be sentenced for the 2018 conviction of securities fraud and conspiracy.

 On February 28, 2022, Judge Abrams sentenced him to a year and a day in prison for misuse of bond funds issued by an economic-development corporation affiliated the with Oglala Sioux tribe.
 Archer was also ordered to make restitution to fund investors of over $43 million.
 His petition to appeal the conviction was rejected by the U.S. Supreme Court in late January 2024.

 On May 15, 2024, Judge Abrams vacated his sentence, with re-sentencing ordered, due to a prosecutorial sentencing guidelines error that had been overlooked by his defense counsel.

-Archer was pardoned by President Donald Trump on March 25, 2025.
+On March 25, 2025, Archer received a presidential pardon from Donald Trump for his 2018 conviction in the Oglala Sioux tribal-bond case.
+News reports noted the pardon followed the Supreme Court's January 2024 refusal to hear his appeal.